hetu-script/hetu-script/docs/docs/en-US/guide/package/readme.md

 # Package & Module

-We use **package** to refer to a source code bundle organized as a project.
-And **module** to refer to the compiled package in bytecode form.
+## Source code module

+You can use **import** declaration within your code to include other source.
+The interpreter will interpret those imported sources first.

+## Bytecode module

+You can use **compile()** to make a single file bytecode module.
+The compiler with automatically compile every other source that the code imported.

 ## Resource context